 The Marketing Department believes that the ADA-Friendly Navigation App is a monumental project and will help people who otherwise go ignored.

-There is no other app like the ADA-Friendly Navigation App, and its debut will bring something new to the market.
+There is no other app like the ADAFNA, and its debut will bring something new to the market.

 Conclusion

-What is the feasibility of this project?
-What reservations (if any) do you have?
-What suggestions do you have for managing risk?
-Be sure to update this Conclusion section, if needed, for Part 2 based on anything you have learned since submitting Part 1.

 The feasibility of this project is good and has low risk, as stated throughout the feasibility report.
-Any risks and worries have already been addressed in the report.
+Any dangers and worries have already been addressed in the report.
 The ADA-Friendly Navigation App is projected to be very successful once it is released and will help the growth and culture of the company.

 4.0 Requirements Definition

-Some of the system services within the ADA-Navigation Friendly App are search and notification services.
+Search and notification services are some of the system services within the ADA-Navigation Friendly App.
 Behavioral Properties within the application include quick responsiveness, excellent reliability, great scalability, and easy usability.

 Introduction

-The following section will cover the functional and non-functional requirements of the ADA-Friendly Navigation App.
-Functional requirements are specific functions that interact with the user and must be in the final product and creation of the ADA-Friendly Navigation App.
+The following section will cover the functional, data, and non-functional requirements of the ADA-Friendly Navigation App.
+Functional requirements are specific functions that interact with the user and must be in the final product and creation of the ADAFNA.
 This includes making sure that all routes are ADA accessible and such.
+Data requirements are those relating to data or the databases that are interacted with in ADAFNA.
 Non-functional requirements are necessary for the application; users do not actively interact with the functions.
-These non-functional requirements are necessary because even though the user does not actively interact with them, they are essential in the application running smoothly.
+These non-functional requirements are essential because even though the user does not actively interact with them, they are crucial for the application to run smoothly.

+Understanding Key

+Every functional, data, and nonfunctional requirement relates to use cases, as explained in Section 5.
+The use case ID will be bolded at the beginning of each requirement.
+This table shows the name of each correlating use case.